mpenning/ciscoconfparse/README.rst

 Unit-Tests
 ==========

-I use the `Travis CI project <https://travis-ci.org>`_ to continuously test ciscoconfparse on Python versions 2.6 through 3.4.
+I use the `Travis CI project <https://travis-ci.org>`_ to continuously test ciscoconfparse on Python versions 2.6 through 3.4, as well as pypy_.

 Click the image below for details; the current build status is: